plymouthvan/CalDAV-Availability-Aggregator/README.md

     # A 32-byte random string for encrypting tokens.
     # Generate one with: openssl rand -hex 32
     ENCRYPTION_KEY=your-super-secret-32-byte-encryption-key

+    # ID of the Google Calendar to sync to.
+Defaults to "primary".
+    # Find this in your Google Calendar settings.
+    GOOGLE_CALENDAR_ID=primary
     ```

 4. Configure `sources.yml`.
 See below.